anamariacostin/github-slideshow/_posts/0000-01-02-anamariacostin.md

 layout: slide
 title: "Welcome to Anamarias's slide!"
 ---
-This is github amc' slide.
+This is GitHub Anamaria's slide.
 Use the left arrow to go back!